waosewajahat/Authentication-System/README.md

-This is a User-Authentication System Designed me using technoligies like: Python, Django, HTML and CSS.
+This is a User-Authentication System Designed by me using technoligies like: Python, Django, HTML and CSS.